-We certainly do not do research into improving the sensitivity of this or that test kit, or the concentration of a drug, or how you can increase the productivity of animals to have higher yield.
-Producing such economic benefits is important for private companies but taxpayers’ money at universities should not be used for such incremental private benefits.
+We don’t do research into improving the sensitivity of this or that test kit, measuring the concentration of this or that drug on this or that disease, or how you can increase the productivity of animals to have higher yield.
+These are important economic benefits to private companies but taxpayers’ money at universities should not be used for such predictable, incremental scientific progress.

-This is also reflected in our teaching policy.
-Students leaving our group after their thesis will be be able to think, not to work down page-long protocols.
-There are, or will soon be, robots for that.
+We hope to widely adopt this view in our teaching policy.
+Students leaving our group after their thesis will be able to think, not to work down page-long protocols.
+This will soon be done by robots, thinking will not.

-So where does our research contribute to society beyond pure research (where the benefits for society are less predictable), if it is not to bring in money tomorrow?
+So how does our research contribute more directly to society beyond pure research (where the benefits for society are less predictable), if not by bringing in money right tomorrow?
 Below are a few are examples.

-2) If politics chooses to consider it, our experimental work directly contributes to the discussion of the ethics of mitochondrial replacement therapy, which currently seems to ignore that both nuclear and mitochondrial genomes evolve.
+2) If politics chooses to consider it, our experimental work would directly contribute to the discussion of the benefits of mitochondrial replacement therapy; currently it is ignored that nuclear and mitochondrial genomes evolve.
 References: Reinhardt et al. 2013.
 Science // Reinhardt 2014.
 Naturwissenschaftliche Rundschau // Morrow et al. 2015.
-EMBO Reports // Dobler et al. 2018 Human Reproduction Update.
+EMBO Reports // Reinhardt K. 2015.
+Geburtshilfe und Frauenheilkunde // Dobler et al. 2018 Human Reproduction Update.

 3) A more unusual application was to provide baseline data on sperm metabolism for sperm that could serve as propelling carriers in cancer therapy research, aka sperm bots, or even in fertility treatment.
-All the papers by Veronika Magdanz from our lab.
+References: All the papers by Veronika Magdanz //